pippinbarr/cart253/topics/debugging/the-javascript-console.md

 ## Fix it

 - Having diagnosed the error using the console we simply go to our code and make the appropriate change
-- Go to Atom and fix the broken code
+- Go to VS Code and fix the broken code
 - Then go back into Chrome and confirm that it works again
 - That's debugging!

 ---

-## Debugging!
+## Debugging

 - We now know the basic process for debugging in JavaScript
-- We run our code in the browser (using `atom-live-server`)
+- We run our code in the browser (using "Go Live")
 - We make sure the JavaScript Console is open
 - We look in the console to check for errors
 - We interpret the errors